-Jeff White is a Principal of Columbia Capital Management.
+Jeff White is Managing Member of Columbia Capital Management.
 Prior to joining Columbia Capital in 2001, Mr. White spent more than a decade as a local government management practitioner.

 As a city manager, assistant city manager, department head, and budget director in cities from 14,000 to 124,000 in population, Mr. White became very familiar with the financial needs of local governments as debt issuers and investors.
 As public works director responsible for transportation, building inspection, engineering, parking and water utilities (water, wastewater, and storm water), he managed annual operating budgets of nearly $55 million and capital programs exceeding $150 million.
 He enjoys bringing his passion for public service and an understanding of the business of local government to Columbia's clients.